Morton gets 10th win, Rays beat Yankees 2-1

 ALL-STAR REST

 Yankees All-Star INFs DJ LeMahieu and Gleyber Torres were out of the starting lineup.
-“Just feel like both of those guys need a day,” manager Aaron Boone said.
+“Just feel like both of those guys need a day,” Boone said.
 “These are guys that we’ve leaned on heavily.
 We’ve been through a really tough stretch of games with obviously going over to London.”
 New York C Gary Sanchez was the DH, while Rays OF Austin Meadows also got a break.

 TRAINER’S ROOM